FrankSx/firmware-analysis-toolkit/README.md

 + ssk errors ( may require debugging ) ## Still to be implemented

 **Note:**
-+ As of now, it is simply a script to automate **[Firmadyne](https://github.com/firmadyne/firmadyne)** which is a tool used for firmware emulation.
-In case of any issues with the actual emulation, please post your issues in the [firmadyne issues](https://github.com/firmadyne/firmadyne/issues).
++ As of now, it is simply a Intergration of **[Firmadyne](https://github.com/firmadyne/firmadyne)** which is a tool used for firmware emulation.
+Please Send All Errors Relating To Emulation to me

 (( This Will Be Fixed in future Versions ))
 + In case you are on **Kali** and are **facing issues with emulation**, it is recommended to use the AttifyOS Pre-Release VM downloadable from [here](http://tinyurl.com/attifyos), or alternatively you could do the above mentioned.  (( This Will Be Fixed in future Versions ))